 The diagnosis of personality disorders separates into three broad clusters: A, B, and C. STPD is part of Cluster A. The range in population goes from 0.6% to 4.6%.
 They often suffer from excessive social anxiety.

 STPD is not Schizophrenia, though often mistaken for it.
 STPD people do not have psychotic experiences.
-While they aren’t emotionally detached from people, they present unusual behaviors.
+While they aren’t emotionally detached from people, they present unusual behaviours.

 A Little More About SPD vs. STPD

 However, people with SPD show disinterest and indifference to others.
 They have a complete detachment from emotions.
-They can blend in without unusual behavior.
+They can blend in without unusual behaviour.

 STPD people have distorted thoughts and perceptions, peculiar forms of self-expression.
 Patients can have anxiety and paranoia in social situations.
 People can even believe in superstitions or telepathy.
 The patients cannot form close relationships.

 Because the label “psychopath” is often wrongly used in association with “crazy” or “mad,” another title replaces it.
 After all, words like “crazy,” “mad,” and “lunatic,” among others, are wrong when used to describe someone under any circumstances.